anicolson/uq_fhir_cxrmate_api/README.md

 ```

 ## Docker image I/O:
- - Input: a single DICOM or PNG/JPEG image.
+ - Input: a single DICOM or PNG image.
  - Output: JSON output with **findings** and **impression** section fields.

 ## Example requests using `curl` for a DICOM image: